Infineon/mtb-example-ota-https/README.md

    ![](images/https_non_tls_mode.png)

    > **Note:** If you are running a local-web-server server on a device which is maintained by your organization or institution, the firewall settings may not permit you to host a file server on the local network.
 To verify whether the file server has been hosted properly from a device connected to the same local network, check the server link on a browser.
 Browse for `http://<ip-address-noted-earlier>:<port-number-noted-earlier>`; for example: `http://192.168.0.10:8080`.
 If the files in the *\<OTA_HTTPS>/scripts/* directory are listed on the browser page, you have a properly working file server.
-Do not proceed to the next section without getting the file server to work.
+Do not proceed to the next section without getting the file server to work

 ## Operation

-1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector

 2. Open a terminal program and select the KitProg3 COM port.
-Set the serial port parameters to 8N1 and 115200 baud.
+Set the serial port parameters to 8N1 and 115200 baud

 3. Modify the `PLATFORM` variable in the *\<OTA_HTTPS>/Makefile* based on the target that you have selected.
 Currently in the Makefile, a conditional if-else block is used to automatically select a value based on the target selected.
-You can remove it and directly assign a value as per **Table 2**.
+You can remove it and directly assign a value as per **Table 2**

    **Table 2.
 Target-specific platform values**